 If you love the outdoors and the weather permits, head out for a hike with a good playlist or podcast to listen to.
 You don't need a hoard of people to make a walk through nature a fun activity.
 It's a great time to be alone with your thoughts.

 Take a Workout Class

 Sign up for a guided workout class you've been wanting to try or haven't splurged on in a while.
-It will get you up, out, and give you a little endorphin boost while you're at it.
+It will get you up and out and give you a little endorphin boost while you're at it.

 Take a Staycation

 Treat yourself to a staycation at a local boutique hotel.
 If you're going to be alone with your thoughts, it might as well be in a heavenly bed with room-service at your beck and call.

 The website Hotel Tonight can help you find last-minute bookings at prices that are pennies on the dollar when compared to their normal rates.
 Whether you are looking for the B&B down the road or a more swanky high-rise that looks down on the city you call home, it's a great change of scene at the 11th hour.

 Take a day trip to a nearby town or city.
 Or if you don't want to make that big of a trek, explore a new part of town.
 Pro tip: Bring a camera with you.
 It will force you to focus on details that you might not have noticed otherwise.

 Get adventurous by trying an extreme sport or going skydiving.
 Getting into the great outdoors with your adrenaline running will instantly pull you out of your own head and give you room to breathe.

 Take a dance class to get those endorphins pumping.
 Whether you're an old pro who never went professional, or want to try it for the first time, there's a class for that.